simonseyer/PAYFormBuilder/README.md

 * **Validation** - use validation handling and error message management out of the box
 * **Customizable** - change everything the `PAYFormBuilder` configured for you - just register some blocks and wait for a call
 * **Themable** - You decide, how your form should look like
+* **Auto layout compatible** - For full flexibility all elements are positioned with auto layout
 * **Example app** - get an overview over all posibilities of the lib and see how to get the best out of it

 Structure